‘Alaskan Bush People’ Rumors: Amidst ‘Fake’ Rumors Brown Family Praises Bushlife

 Meanwhile, the latest Alaskan Bush People rumors from Alaska Dispatch News suggest that the Brown family will be back on the Discovery Channel for another season, even though the season finale this year ended rather strangely.

-The outlet reports that part of the reason fans of the show think the show is fake is that the family looks so awkward trying to show the life in the bush.
+The outlet reports that part of the reason fans of the show think the show is fake is because of the fact that the family looks so awkward trying to show the life in the bush.

 “After a long night with no power, sleeping with their guns and walking around with fire torches like characters in “Lost,” they finally erect the wind turbine.
 As they do that, we have some great “same day, different outfit” going on.
 Raindrop is wearing at least three coats, a Buff neck gaiter covering her face and a hat.
 Billy is wearing a hooded sweatshirt and no hat.
 They’re all overjoyed that their wind turbine is up so they can power Browntown.
 I’m assuming they celebrated and quickly got out of Browntown and to Hawaii, away from the cold.”